Troy (card scheme)

-TROY (acronym of Türkiye’nin Ödeme Yöntemi, lit.
-"Türkiye's Payment Method") is a Turkish card scheme founded in 2015 by the Interbank Card Center.
-It is the only domestic card scheme in Turkey.
+Turkey's Payment Method, TROY, was established in 2016 within the Interbank Card Center. to support the development of Turkey's financial technology ecosystem.
+TROY collaborates with all card issuers and payment service providers to offer a robust infrastructure for Turkey's payment systems.

 TROY offers financial services, including credit card, debit card, and prepaid card issuing and network processing.
 Since 2017, TROY cards have been accepted in the United States on the Discover Card network.

 Within the card reciprocal agreements, TROY cards are also accepted on the Diners Club and Discover Card networks.